How to Set Up Wi-Fi for iOS devices?

-Configuring Wi-Fi settings via policy
+Configuring iOS Wi-Fi settings via policy

-To configure Wi-Fi settings via policy,
+To set up Wi-Fi settings on an iOS device via policy,

 - Login to your Hexnode MDM portal.

 - Navigate to Policies > New Policy.
 Assign a suitable name and description (optional) for the policy.
 You can also choose to continue with an existing policy.

 - Go to iOS > Network > Wi-Fi.
 Click Configure.